-This Icon Indicates A black down arrow The system dropped the packet that triggered the rule.
-A gray down arrow IPS would have dropped the packet if you enabled the Drop when Inline intrusion policy option (in an inline deployment), or if a Drop and Generate rule generated the event while the system was pruning.
+This Icon Indicates ₽ The system dropped the packet that triggered the rule.
+IPS would have dropped the packet if you enabled the Drop when Inline intrusion policy option (in an inline deployment), or if a Drop and Generate rule generated the event while the system was pruning. ‡ IPS may have transmitted or delivered the packet to the destination, but the connection that contained this packet is now blocked.
 No icon (blank) The triggered rule was not set to Drop and Generate Events